 When measuring out the yeast, it is essential to be as accurate as possible.
 Using a digital scale can help ensure that you are adding the correct amount of yeast to your cider.
 A slight variation in the amount of yeast can have a significant impact on the fermentation process and the final flavor profile of the cider.

 It's worth mentioning that there are different types of yeast available for cider making, and each may have its own recommended dosage.
-For example, yeast and yeast are commonly used for making cider, and the recommended amounts may vary slightly between these strains.
+For example, wine yeast and champagne yeast are commonly used for making cider, and the recommended amounts may vary slightly between these strains.

 To summarize, the amount of yeast in cider can vary depending on the recipe and desired alcohol content.
 Using around 0.5 to 1 gram of yeast per gallon of apple juice is a good starting point, but it's important to consider the specific recipe and yeast strain being used.
 Finding the right balance of yeast will help ensure a successful fermentation and a delicious homemade hard apple cider.